CSteen57/SteenCorp_Network_Segmentation_Lab/README.md

 The SteenCorp Network Segmentation Lab is a Cisco Packet Tracer project designed to demonstrate basic business network segmentation.

-This lab shows how a company can separate trusted corporate devices, internal servers, and guest devices using VLANs, inter-VLAN routing, and access control rules.
+This lab shows how a company can separate trusted corporate devices, internal servers, and guest devices using VLANs, inter-VLAN routing, trunking, router-on-a-stick, and access control rules.

 The main goal of this project is to prove that guest devices can be isolated from internal company resources while still being allowed to reach a simulated internet/test network.